krysta-arwen/krysta-arwen.github.io/_posts/2018-03-23-Milford-Sound-Days-2-and-3.md

 ![Kea!](https://i.imgur.com/QrBeGlsl.jpg) ![](https://i.imgur.com/ctWbQtkl.jpg)

 When I finally got to the Milford Sound I hopped in a kayak for a guided paddle and walk of the Milford Track.
-The kayak portion was much shorter than I would have liked, but the Milford Track was what I was really looking forward.
-We walked the last 5 km of the 4 day tramp to the Giants Gate Falls.
+The kayak portion was much shorter than I would have liked, but the Milford Track was what I was really looking forward to.
+We walked the last 5 km of the 4 day tramp to the Giants Gate Falls and Lake .
 While we were walking the clouds finally cleared and we caught a dark pink, orange sunset over the bay.

 ![Kayaking in a rainforest](https://i.imgur.com/VzQdiwll.jpg) ![Park of the Kayak Hike](https://i.imgur.com/U9jRYQzl.jpg) ![Giant's Gate](https://i.imgur.com/7p3Kb7El.jpg)